Youth Engagement Project

 Our Young Adult Ministry or 'YAM' is the place to be for Young Adults involved in YEP.

-We meet on various Tuesdays throughout the year at Hawthorn parish, alternating between our Open House Speaker, Open Mic, and Open House Dinner nights.
+We meet on various Wednesdays and Thursdays throughout the year at Hawthorn parish, alternating between our Open House Speaker, Open Mic, and Open House Dinner nights as well as a fortnightly Checkpoint night.

 We also run social events and camps for young adults throughout the year.